College Scholarships for High School Students: Tips & How to Apply

 The most common type of college scholarship for high school students is the academic scholarship.
 These scholarships are also called merit scholarships and are based on how you perform academically.
 This refers to grades, GPA, test scores, and where you rank in your class.

 Of course, when you’re in high school, you can’t yet submit a complete academic record.
-When younger applicants are accepted, the academic achievement is often measured via grades in a particular subject or school year, performance on specific aptitude tests, or if the student is a recipient of certain awards.
-A good place to look for academic scholarships is at your high school itself and community organizations that like to reward local youth for top academic performance.
+When younger applicants are accepted, academic achievement is often measured via grades in a particular subject or school year, performance on specific aptitude tests, or if the student is a recipient of certain awards.
+A good place to look for academic scholarships is at your high school itself and at community organizations that like to reward local youth for top academic performance.

 Another popular option is the National Merit Scholarships, which award funds to students who do well on the qualifying test.
 Being a finalist for this award increases your likelihood of receiving a merit-based scholarship at your university of choice as well.
+Prepare for this academic scholarship by working with research coaches who can prepare you for potential test questions and improve your performance.

 Athletic Scholarships

 Another type of college scholarship for high school students is the athletic scholarship, which often offers some of the largest dollar amounts around.
 The most popular scholarship in this niche is the National Collegiate Athletic Association’s Award.
 These are highly competitive, however, and are only applicable to Division I schools.
 Plus, these are only given out during senior year.
-Options for younger students are typically offered at a more local level from community organizations, parks, and corporations.
+Options for younger students are typically offered at a more local level by community organizations, parks, and corporations.

 Activities-Based Scholarships